Finder: Searching for Files

 Sorting

-The Finder also offers several functions for sorting results.
+Finder also offers several methods for sorting the results.

 The sortByName() method sorts results by file name.
-The sorting is natural, i.e. it correctly handles the numbers in the names and returns e.g. foo1.txt before foo10.txt.
+The sorting is natural, meaning it correctly handles numbers in names and returns, e.g., foo1.txt before foo10.txt.

 $finder->sortBy(fn($a, $b) => $a->getSize() <=> $b->getSize());